 Canadians are actively participating in the supply of high performance remote sensing data, products and services for domestic and foreign clients.
 The Minister of Foreign Affairs, responsible for the Remote Sensing Space Systems Act and its Regulations, oversees the activities of any remote sensing space system operating from Canada or by Canadians worldwide.

 To regulate the operation of these remote sensing space systems, Global Affairs Canada (GAC) through licensing ensures that remote sensing activities are not injurious to national security, to the defense of Canada, to the safety of Canadian Forces or to Canada’s conduct of international relations nor are they inconsistent with Canada’s international obligations.
 As part of the licensing process, GAC consults with the Departments of National Defence, Public Safety, Industry Canada, and the Canadian Space Agency.

 Applying for a licence

 We provide licensing information and advice to our clients seeking to obtain a licence to operate remote sensing space systems in any manner, directly or indirectly, in Canada or by Canadians elsewhere in the world.

 If you are considering applying for a license under the Remote Sensing Space Systems Act please consult Schedule 1 of the Remote Sensing Regulations for more information.
-For further assistance, please contact us at:

 - Date Modified: